Adaptive Internal Models: Explaining the Oculomotor System and the Cerebellum: Introduction

 The oculomotor system comprises several eye movement systems: the {\em vestibulo-ocular reflex} (VOR), {\em optokinetic reflex} (OKR), the {\em saccadic system}, the {\em gaze fixation system}, the {\em smooth pursuit system}, and the {\em vergence system}.
 The VOR serves to keep the gaze (sum of eye and head angles) stationary when the head is moving.
 The OKR reduces image motion across the retina when a large object or the entire visual surround is moving.
 The saccadic system provides rapid, discrete changes of eye position in order to place an object of interest on the fovea.
 The gaze fixation system stabilizes the gaze on a stationary object.
 The smooth pursuit system keeps a moving object centered on the fovea.
+The vergence system coordinates the movement of the two eyes.

-The oculomotor system anatomy includes the oculomotor plant consisting of the eyeball, muscles moving the eye, and oculomotor neurons that stimulate the muscles; the superior colliculus in the midbrain which processes the retinal signal; the brainstem which provides the main feedback loop by receiving the retinal and vestibular (from the semicircular canals of the ear) signals and issuing the oculomotor command to the eye muscles; and the cerebellum which regulates eye movements as a top up to the main control loop through the brainstem.
+The oculomotor system anatomy includes the oculomotor plant consisting of the eyeball, muscles moving the eye, and oculomotor neurons that stimulate the muscles; the brainstem which provides the main feedback loop by receiving the retinal and vestibular (from the semicircular canals of the ear) signals and issuing the oculomotor command to the eye muscles; and the cerebellum which regulates eye movements as a top up to the main control loop through the brainstem.

-The cerebellum is a purely feedforward, remarkably uniform, laminated brain structure that is divided into functional zones; e.g. locomotion, posture control, eye movement, arm movement, speech regulation, etc. Our concern here is with the vestibulocerebellum or floccular complex, which is responsible for regulating eye movements.
-Each cerebellar zone receives two types of inputs on mossy fibers and climbing fibers.
-The sole output of the cerebellum is through the Purkinje cells of the cerebellar cortex.
-The {\em cerebellar microcircuit}, consisting of Purkinje cells, basket cells, Gogli cells, granule cells, stellate cells, climbing fibers, and parallel fibers, has been fully characterized.
-In this paper, we do not attempt to map cerebellar computations to their neural substrate.
+The cerebellum is a purely feedforward, uniform, laminated brain structure that is divided into functional zones; e.g. locomotion, posture control, eye movement, arm movement, speech regulation, etc. Our concern here is with the vestibulocerebellum or floccular complex, which is responsible for regulating eye movements.
+Each cerebellar zone receives two types of inputs on {\em mossy fibers} and {\em climbing fibers}.
+The sole output of the cerebellum is through the {\em Purkinje cells} of the cerebellar cortex.
+The {\em cerebellar microcircuit}, consisting of Purkinje cells, basket cells, Gogli cells, granule cells, stellate cells, mossy fibers, climbing fibers, and parallel fibers, has been fully characterized \cite{ECCLES69}.